 We will begin confronting these issues, by starting a pregnancy help center and a local house church.
 We have secured the building for the Wove2Gether Pregnancy Help Center in Uganda.
 At the center we will be offering free ultrasounds, birthing, marriage and parenting classes, discipleship and post abortive healing classes, job skill training and domestic skill development.
 We will also be offering an earn to learn program where they will earn points for each class they participate in.
 They will use the points to purchase necessary items like food, charcoal, baby items, clothing, and household items.
 Partnering with the local hospitals, clinics, pharmacies and health centers to create a crisis referral program will help to connect those who are faced with unplanned pregnancy and are at high risk for choosing abortion or abandonment with support that they need.

-We are also partnering with a local sports ministry to help create connections with the local youth and adults of Gulu.
+We are also hoping to partner with a local ministries, villages, schools, to help create a sports ministry that will allow us to make connections with the local youth and adults of Gulu.
 Through this partnership we will be able to create relationships and build trust so that we will be able to pour into their lives to show them the love of Jesus, opening the door for us to be able to disciple them and help them create healthy God centered life styles.

-In June we traveled to Uganda to finalize construction details on the pregnancy help center and connected with the gentleman who runs the sports ministry (my landlord for the center, God is so good).
-We are currently awaiting approval for a five year permit to operate.
+We traveled to Uganda in June 2017, to finalize construction details on the pregnancy help center and connected with the gentleman who runs the sports ministry (my landlord for the center, God is so good).
+After this we just waited on God to open the doors for us to return to Uganda.

 We thank you for your love, prayers and support as we prepare for this amazing journey.
 We are trusting God to meet all our needs in Christ Jesus.
 This is just the beginning, Ekyalintandikwa.